 To better address the needs of Native American youth, the following adaptations were made to the FOY curriculum:

 The curriculum was designed to be used with small groups of Native American youth ranging from 8 to 12 participants, led by two trained Native American facilitators.
 In past evaluation, the curriculum was implemented as part of an 8-day summer basketball camp.
-It can be implemented in various community-based settings.
-The 1-session youth/parent component is delivered at home or in another private setting within 3 months after the 8 youth peer-group sessions.
+It can be implemented in various community-based settings and in schools.
+The 1-session youth/parent component is delivered at home or in another private setting within 3 months after the youth peer-group sessions.

 Bonita Stanton, MD, developer of the original Focus on Youth curriculum, is a nationally recognized expert on pediatric medicine, recently named as the founding dean of the new school of medicine at Seton Hall University and Hackensack University Health Network (HackensackUHN) which is slated to open in fall 2018.
 She graduated from Wellesley College and Yale University School of Medicine, completed her pediatric residency at Rainbow Babies and Children's Hospital (Case Western Reserve) and her Pediatric Infectious Disease Fellowship training at Yale University School of Medicine.
 She has served as Vice Dean for Research at Wayne State University School of Medicine.
 Previously, she served as the Schotanus Professor and Chair of the Department of Pediatrics at Wayne State; Pediatrician-in-Chief at Children's Hospital of Michigan, Detroit Medical Center; and Chair of the Department of Pediatrics, West Virginia University.
 Earlier in her career, she was a faculty member and Division Chief of General Pediatrics at University of Maryland School of Medicine.
 For five years, she lived and worked with her family in Bangladesh, where she served as a health consultant to the World Bank and the International Center for Diarrheal Diseases Research, and as director of a community-based research and service program designed to help women and children in the slums of Dhaka.

 The curriculum has approximately 18 hours of content divided into 9 sessions.
-Peer-group participants meet for 8 sessions that each last about 120 minutes.
+Peer-group participants meet for 8 sessions that each last 120 minutes.
 There is also a single 2-hour session conducted with each youth and a parent or other trusted adult after the peer-group sessions.
+Peer-group session outlines are also available for 50-, 60- or 80-minute sessions.
+The number of peer-group sessions would then vary depending on session length selected.

 Core intervention materials include: